nickmpaz/clipr/README.md

 ## Automate your Copy-and-Paste Workflow

-Clipr is a simple command line tool for those who find themselves copying and pasting the same things over and over.
+Clipr is a simple command line tool for those who find themselves copy-and-pasting the same things over and over.

 - use Clipr to store key-value pairs
 - look up a key easily with tab auto-complete